 It is legal though generally not very useful to reload built-in or dynamically loaded modules, except for sys, __main__ and __builtin__.
-In certain cases, however, extension modules are not designed to be initialized more than once, and may fail in arbitrary ways when reloaded.
+In many cases, however, extension modules are not designed to be initialized more than once, and may fail in arbitrary ways when reloaded.

 If a module imports objects from another module using from ... import ..., calling reload() for the other module does not redefine the objects imported from it -- one way around this is to re-execute the from statement, another is to use import and qualified names (module.name) instead.